Jayesh0706/notes/Docker Interview Questions.md

 kubectl scale deploy/web --replicas=5
 ```

-This will issue an update to the deployment’s spec.
-You can verify with `kubectl get pods` – you’ll see new pods being created (with new names) until there are 5.
-The service (if any) that fronts these pods automatically starts sending traffic to the new pods as they become Ready.

-If using an HPA, you would have set that up (e.g., `kubectl autoscale deploy/web --min=2 --max=10 --cpu-percent=50`).
-Then you typically wouldn’t manually scale; the HPA controller would adjust replicas up/down between 2 and 10 based on metrics.
+==If using an HPA, you would have set that up (e.g., `kubectl autoscale deploy/web --min=2 --max=10 --cpu-percent=50`).
+Then you typically wouldn’t manually scale; the HPA controller would adjust replicas up/down between 2 and 10 based on metrics==.

 Another angle is scaling at the cluster level (adding more nodes to handle more pods), but I suspect the question is about application scaling (pods).